chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_quick_start.md

 ### Obtaining a slice as a `Seurat` or `SingleCellExperiment` object

-The following creates an Seurat object on-demand with a smaller set of cells  and filtering only the genes `ENSG00000161798`, `ENSG00000188229`.
+The following creates a Seurat object on-demand with a smaller set of cells and filtering only the genes `ENSG00000161798`, `ENSG00000188229`.

 ```r
 library("cellxgene.census")